Funding toward the purchase of your benefits is provided in the form of flex credits (dollars). You choose:

 |Unallocated Flex Credits||Paid out as taxable cash|

 Costs and flex credits listed are based on a plan year starting on January 1.
 If your benefits start after January 1, costs and flex credits will be prorated.

-The flexible benefit plan design has changed for plan year 2017, therefore during open enrolment 2016, if you do not make choices, you will receive the default coverage under the new program, for extended health and dental, for you and your current dependants, which are:
+The Flexible Benefit Plan design has changed for plan year 2019, therefore during Open Enrolment 2018, if you don't make choices, you'll receive the default coverage under the new program for extended health and dental, and for you and your current dependents, which are: